 - garlic powder

 - Italian seasoning

-You can add any spices that your palette prefers, but I like garlic, salt, pepper, basil, and parsley.
+Spice tip: You can add any spices that your palate prefers, but I like garlic, salt, pepper, basil, and parsley.

 Foil Pack Grilled Red Potatoes